atomsfat/ticket-machine/implementation/java/api-server/Readme.md

 ## Project structure

-The project tries to organize things around around *Features*, Not Roles.
+The project tries to organize things around *Features*, Not Roles.

 * Roles